department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 - Have at least one day of unexpired GI Bill benefits, **and**
 - Are accepted into a program by a VA-approved training provider

 **Note:** VET TEC is a five-year pilot program.
-Veteran participation is dependent on the availability of funding.
+Veteran participation depends on the availability of funding.

 <br>
 </div>